 Heidi is a Naturalist Teacher at Tamarack Nature Center for the My Nature Preschool.
 Prior to teaching she spent the past 8 years in the zoo world where she specialized in connecting families to nature through play experiences, as well as serving as co-chair for the North Carolina Children and Nature Coalition (NCCAN!).
 Beyond the classroom she is an advisor for the Conservation Education Committee with the Association of Zoos & Aquariums.

 Cathy is associate professor of Extension and Pediatrics and the Associate Director for Leadership and Education at the Institute on the Environment at the University of Minnesota.
 She is also the consulting Director of Research for the Children & Nature Network.
 Cathy has been involved in the Minnesota Children & Nature Connection executive committee since 2007, previously serving as its Chair and hosting the organization at CYFC.
 Cathy’s areas of expertise include the developmental, educational and health impacts of connecting children to nature as well as best practices in community-engaged approaches to research.
 She provides an evidence-informed lens for the Minnesota Children & Nature Connection.

 Jody is currently the Director of Recreation and Parks for the City of Brooklyn Park, MN (6 largest City in the state of MN).
-She has worked in both municipal and County government for over 34 years.
+She has worked in both municipal and County government for over 38 years.
 Jody has served on the Minnesota Children & Nature Connection Executive Committee as the Minnesota Recreation and Parks Association representative since its infancy.
 Jody has been an advocate and leader in the industry for implementation of nature-based play areas in parks and nature-based preschool programming that utilizes the natural world as an enriched classroom.